devicefactory/df1-manual/howto_node.md

 * [node-device-factory1](https://github.com/sandeepmistry/node-device-factory1)

   Library written specifically for DF1.
 It inherits from NobleDevice (`noble-device`) class.
-  Most of the features of DF1 is implemented as functios you can call directly.
+  Most of the features of DF1 is implemented as functions you can call directly.
   The `test.js` script included along with the package is a perfect example to start with.

 * [df1-browser](https://github.com/sandeepmistry/df1-browser)